 Fortunately, there are many solutions to this kind of error.
-The next part will share the best four working ways to fix unsupported video format errors on Windows.
-Let’s get into the details.
+The next part will share the best four working ways to fix unsupported video format errors efficiently.
+Let’s go into the details.

 Note: If your video is DRM-protected, it cannot be played on any random player except the player made by the company that has produced the video.
 Removing the protection could infringe the copyright law, so we won't discuss this situation here.

-Since the primary reason for the unsupported video format error on Windows is the missing codec, the best way to fix it is to install additional codecs to work with this file.
+If you cannot play video unsupported file type on Windows, you can also try installing additional codecs to work with this file.
 You can get most of the common codecs from a codec pack called L-Lite Codec Pack.
 The standard version is enough for average users.
 And after you’ve downloaded the codec pack, follow the installation prompts to finish the preferences setup.

 It is worth noting that, however, K-Lite Codec Pack is best compatible with Windows Media Player.
 If you are using VLC Media Player or the default Windows Movies & TV app, you can’t use this pack directly.